NULL-US3R/VMT/README.md

-VMT(Vectors, Matrices and Tensors) header is an ndarray implementation with some functions for c language ROADMAP(todo): <br/>
+VMT(Vectors, Matrices and Tensors) header is an ndarray implementation with some functions for c language. <br />
+ROADMAP(todo): <br/>
 1.convolution <br />
 2.openmp optimizations <br />